-This section describes various difficulties that might occur, possible causes for the difficulty, and procedures you can follow to try to solve the problem.
+The following sections describe various difficulties that might occur, possible causes for the difficulty, and procedures you can follow to try to solve the problem.
 Programming procedure names are shown in boldface type; for more information on a specific procedure, refer to the procedure name in Chapter 5.